 Collaborate with on-site construction superintendents, architects, subcontractors, owners and owner’s representatives;

-Using an expert knowledge of construction technology and anticipate problems;
+Use expert knowledge of construction technology to anticipate and resolve problems;

 Develop friendly, personal relations with others, with the ability to talk persuasively and fluently to sell ideas or other intangibles;